As sports leagues embrace gambling profits, Calvin Ridley’s suspension resurfaces issues

 The NFL’s partnerships with betting companies places new attention on potential conflicts between gambling and players, coaches and staffers.
 One curious and seemingly unchecked example is the work of Warren Sharp, an analyst who owns and operates the Sharp Football Analysis, which sells advanced data, information and betting picks to clients.
 A postseason package this year cost $374.99, according to the web site.

 Sharp also does consulting work for a handful of NFL coaches, going so far as to suggest specific personnel packages and play calls.
+In a February article in The New Yorker, one unnamed coach confirmed he had used a play Sharp suggested for a touchdown and that he talks to Sharp “at least once a week.”

 The two sides of his business raise obvious questions.
 Is he gleaning inside information from NFL coaches and passing it on for profit?
 Could coaches share privileged information — which is then passed to bettors — in exchange for Sharp’s insights?
+Does the NFL allow coaches to consult with gambling touts?

 NFL spokesman Brian McCarthy did not respond to multiple emails.
 Reached for comment this week, Sharp referred a reporter to his agent, Matt Olson of CAA.
 Olson did not reply to multiple emails.